-Abdominal oblique injuries, also known as side strains, are common in rotational sports such as baseball, tennis, golf, and track and field.
+Oblique injuries, also known as side strains, are common in rotational sports such as baseball, tennis, golf, and track and field.
 These injuries are characterized by a sudden, sharp onset of pain on the side of your rib cage.
-The injury usually occurs during some type of rotational movement such as swinging a bat, club or racket; or throwing a ball.
+The injury usually occurs during rotational movements like swinging a bat, club, or racket; or throwing a ball.

-Trunk rotation plays an important role in generating and transferring power during sport.
-It is through the trunk or core, that forces are transferred from the lower body to the shoulder and arms.
-Activities such as throwing and swinging require the core muscles to both stabilize the trunk and create force in order to transfer power to the upper body.
+Trunk rotation plays an important role in generating and transferring power during sports.
+Forces are transferred from your lower body to your shoulder and arms via your core.
+Activities such as throwing and swinging require the core muscles to both stabilize the trunk and create the force to transfer power to the upper body.

 Anatomy of the Abdominal Oblique Muscles

-The core includes the thoracolumbar, abdominal, pelvic, and hip musculature.
+Your core includes the thoracolumbar, abdominal, pelvic, and hip musculature.
 These muscle groups provide trunk stability.
-This allows integrated limb movements, such as throwing and swinging, to occur.
-The abdominal core muscles include the rectus abdominis, transversus abdominis, internal oblique and external oblique.
+This allows integrated limb movements, such as throwing and swinging.
+The abdominal core muscles include the rectus abdominis, transversus abdominis, internal oblique, and external oblique.
 Most abdominal injuries occur in the internal and external obliques.
-Less commonly, injuries can occur to the intercostal muscles between the ribs themselves.
+Injuries to the intercostal muscles between your ribs are less common.

-The Role of the Oblique Muscles in Sport
+The Role of Your Oblique Muscles in Sport

 Abdominal Oblique Injuries in Baseball